 Plymouth State University’s strong commitment to its motto, Ut Prosim, That I May Serve, is embodied through the work of the Office of Community Impact.
 This work would not be possible without the Student Ambassadors who contribute their skills, knowledge, energy, and hearts into helping to build a more compassionate and equitable world.

 Director of Community Impact

 Jessica (pronouns: she/her) serves as a catalyst for developing transformative high impact community engagement experiences that benefit students, off campus partners, and the broader community.
 She graduated from Plymouth State with her B.S. in Marketing in 2003, her MBA in 2004, and her EdD in 2020.
 Jessica leads Plymouth State’s Office of Community Impact and is also a teaching lecturer in the Department of Elementary Education and Youth Development.
 She served as the executive director of the Pemi Youth Center for twelve years and co-founded the Faith, Hope & Love Foundation of NH.
 As an advisor for the International Social Action Trip program, she has led four trips to Jamaica.
-She is also the co-chair of the President’s Commission on the Status of Women and co-host of the Happiness Quest PBTV show.
+She is also a member of the President’s Commission on the Status of Women and co-host of the Happiness Quest PBTV show.
 Jessica is passionate about empowering students to grow as active citizens on their journeys of discovery and to create meaningful connections throughout our local and global communities.

 Assistant Director of Community Impact firstname.lastname@example.org